frdedynamics/hvl_robotics_website/_pages/shared_pages/ros-related-pages/install-vm.md

 **Open a Virtual Machine** and choose the .vmx file from inside the previously downloaded and extracted folder.

-After you finished importing the virual appliance, go to **Edit virtual machine settings** and in Display settings enable **Accelerate 3D graphics** and choose recommended Graphics Memory from the dropdown box as shown in the pictures.
+After you finished importing the virtual appliance, go to **Edit virtual machine settings** and in Display settings enable **Accelerate 3D graphics** and choose recommended Graphics Memory from the dropdown box as shown in the pictures.